VESSEL GALLERY DEPARTS 471 25TH STREET.

 Vessel will continue serving clients in search of collecting art, building collections, working on select projects, and representing our artists.
 In fact, shop-vessel.com our

-We look forward to your visit, and to staying in touch as Vessel evolves.
+We look forward to your visit at our nearby office, and to staying in touch as Vessel evolves.

 – Lonnie Lee, Gallery Director & Curator

-Vessel is a unique and historic space, one of Oakland’s very few standing turn-of-the-century horse stables.
-The gallery has been remodeled into an arts complex that combines unparalleled charm, character, and modern rustic architectural experimentation.
+Vessel envisioned a gallery space in one of Oakland’s very few standing turn-of-the-century horse stables.
+The gallery was remodeled into an arts complex that combines unparalleled charm, character, and modern rustic architectural experimentation.

-A two-story space, located in downtown Oakland’s arts district.
-Our charming gallery has spacious accommodations, an urban rooftop garden, and a street level gallery space.
+A two-story space, included a hayloft gallery, an urban rooftop garden, and a street level gallery space.